Cal-Rex/milestone-project-2-js-kwitht/README.md

 5. [Dungeons & Dragons 5E](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons)
     - This table top game uses varying types of dice rolls to determine the outcome of adventures tailored to the players.
     - "Dice rolls" were employed as the base mechanics in this project to determine encounters, names, monesters and so forth.
-As well as performing stat checks, similar tot he way they are carried out in a standard game of Dungeons & Dragons.
+As well as performing stat checks, similar to the way they are carried out in a standard game of Dungeons & Dragons.

 <br>